People at a festival in Haarlem for Liberation Day.

 In major cities, you can go to Liberation Festivals

-Major cities organise Liberation Festivals with music, dance and other cultural activities.
-Every year, Dutch musical "Ambassadeurs van de Vrijheid" (ambassadors of freedom) perform in several cities.
-In 2024 they are: Wende Snijders, Son Mieux, Claude and Flemming.
-Together with visitors to the festivals, they reflect on the meaning of freedom.
+Every year there are Dutch musical "Ambassadeurs van de Vrijheid" (Ambassadors of Freedom) who perform in several cities.
+In 2024 they are: Antoon, RONDÉ, S10 and Zoë Tauran.
+They will fly through the Netherlands on 5 May 2025 as Ambassadors of Freedom to perform at the Liberation Festivals.
+Together with visitors to the festivals, they will reflect on the meaning of freedom.

 Admission to Liberation Festivals is free.
 Food and drinks at these festivals can usually only be paid for by debit card.
 Often you are not allowed to bring your own food and drink to the festival grounds.